opeakinfenwa/QR-Generator-Service/Readme.md

 * Works conditionally: if a user is unauthenticated, caching is skipped to prevent collisions or ambiguity.

 #### Dockerized Redis for Local Development
-To ensure consistent behavior across environments, Redis is containerized using Docker.
+To ensure consistent behavior across environments, Redis is containerised using Docker.
 The application connects to a Redis container defined in docker-compose.yml, enabling local caching functionality without manual Redis installation.
 This setup mirrors production like infrastructure and local testing.

 #### Custom Migration System